nx-js/observer-util/README.md

 console.log(observable2 === observable3)
 ```

-#### an observers always runs once, after the stack it was defined in empties
+#### when does the observer run

+An observer always runs once after the stack it was defined in empties.
+After that the observer runs after every stack in which the observable properties used by the observer are changed.
+An observer runs maximum once per stack.
+Multiple changes of the observable properties won't trigger it more than once.

 ```js
 const observer = require('nx-observe')